Hiring globally? Why Spain should be at the top of your list

 Spain is home to a growing tech ecosystem—not just the established tech hubs in Barcelona and Madrid, but also emerging hubs in cities like Valencia, Malaga, and Bilbao.
 The search giant Google, for instance, opened a cybersecurity center in Malaga in 2022, with a planned investment of $650 million over five years.

-As the tech and startup scene grows, Spain is also attracting more international investors to the region.
-For instance, over 80% of seed and Series A rounds in 2020 included international investors.
-According to Dealroom’s Spain tech ecosystem report:
+The numbers tell the story.
+Over 80% of seed and Series A rounds in 2020 included international investors.
+According to Dealroom's Spain tech ecosystem report:

-• Spain ranks 6th in Europe and 16th worldwide for total investment raised in 2022.
+• Global ranking: 6th in Europe, 16th worldwide for total investment in 2022

 Source: Dealroom.co